karlotness/adrt/joss/paper.md

 This implementation provides a testbed for studying the ADRT, including routines exposing the progress of internal iterations.
-This package can also assist the development of specialized implementations, either by serving as a reference for new development or through reuse of the core C++ source which is independent of Python.
+This package can also assist the development of specialized implementations, either by serving as a reference for new development or through reuse of the core C++ source, which is independent of Python.

 # Related research and software

 A variety of other discretizations and approximations of the Radon transform exist, such as a linear interpolation and filtered back-projection in
-@scikit-image; the discrete Radon transform [@Beylkin1987]; a fast transform based on the pseudo-polar Fourier transform [@ACDISS2008]; and the non-uniform fast Fourier transform (NUFFT) [@GreengardLee2004; @BMK2019].
+@scikit-image, the discrete Radon transform [@Beylkin1987], a fast transform based on the pseudo-polar Fourier transform [@ACDISS2008], and the non-uniform fast Fourier transform (NUFFT) [@GreengardLee2004; @BMK2019].
 However, the ADRT has unique properties that distinguish it from other discretizations, such as its localization property and range characterization [@LRR2023].